Lee Min-hyuk (singer, born 1993): 2019–present: MC roles and solo work

 In June 2021, Minhyuk and Hyungwon appeared as part of the cast for the Youtube channel Inssa Oppa.
 The two played different "sub-characters" for each episode to introduce the latest trends and G-Market global shop products.
 In July, he also joined the cast of the variety show Our Neighborhood Class as the youngest member.
 The show focused on the "makeover" of neighborhoods across the country, as well as returning for the second season of Back to the Idol, which began airing in mid-August, with Eunhyuk.

 In March 2022, Minhyuk and Hyungwon returned in the sixth season of Inssa Oppa.
 For the concept of this season, these two will move freely to any desired time, such as the past, present, and future, under the concept of "what if" and perform situational plays on various themes.
 On March 15, he went to the Valentino Beauty's launch event pop-up store in Seoul.
 Minhyuk tested positive for COVID-19 on March 31.

-On August 25, he visited the Montblanc's pop-up store in Seoul, which was held under the brand's global campaign "On The Move".

-On September 6, Minhyuk will return for the second season of Vogue Ship Show on Naver Now.
+On August 25, he attended the Montblanc's pop-up store in Seoul, held under the brand's global campaign "On the Move".
+On September 6, Minhyuk returned for the second season of Vogue Ship Show on Naver Now.

 On October 14, he and Leeseo of Ive attended the Häagen-Dazs' special exhibition "Melting Point", in collaboration with Lotte Department Store, held in Seoul.

-On November 28, Minhyuk alongside celebrities, such as Kim Da-mi, Lee Joo-myung, and Irene Kim, attended the Fendi's special collection pop-up store, to commemorate the 25th anniversary of the baguette bag, held in Seoul.
+On November 28, Minhyuk alongside celebrities such as Kim Da-mi, Lee Joo-myung, and Irene Kim, attended the Fendi's special collection pop-up store, to commemorate the 25th anniversary of the baguette bag, held in Seoul.

 In February 2023, he and Hyungwon attended the Dyson Style Lab pop-up store's opening ceremony, held in Seoul.

-On March 20, Minhyuk decorated the cover of lifestyle and fashion magazine Singles Koreas April issue.
+On March 20, Minhyuk appeared on the cover of the lifestyle and fashion magazine Singles Koreas April issue.
 Starting in May, he released his own content Let's GO!5rae through Monsta X's YouTube channel.

 In October 2024, Minhyuk held a free fan event after his military discharge.